momentum-design/momentum-ui/angular/src/lib/README.md

 ## Install

-Install and manage the Collab UI Angular using NPM.
+Install and manage the Momentum UI Angular using NPM.
 You may use `yarn` or `npm`.
 By default, yarn/npm installs packages to node_modules/.

 `npm install @momentum-ui/angular --save`